 Action

 The story follows the misadventures of Peter Martin and John Blane as they visit Westworld, a theme park offering three different worlds where guests can partake in their heart's desires.
-As human nature dictates, guests behave horribly with androids by constantly abusing them in any way they can.
+As human nature dictates, guests behave horribly towards the park's androids by constantly abusing them in any way they can.
 The androids begin to experience malfunctions, with technicians not knowing what is happening to them.
 All hell breaks loose as the androids dismantle their programming sequence and start killing everyone in the park.

-As far as Westerns go, Westworld broke the mold of everything made with the genre back in 1973, blending science-fiction with Western tropes.
+As far as Westerns go, Westworld broke the mold of everything made in the genre back in 1973, blending science-fiction with Western tropes.
 Each world shown in the movie is filled with androids indistinguishable from real humans, with the caveat that they never feel pain or disgust, which makes for an incredibly interesting premise.
 The movie was eventually adapted into the highly praised HBO sci-fi drama of the same name.
 This sci-fi story is written and directed by Michael Crichton, who also authored the novel.
 The movie stars Yul Brynner and Richard Benjamin.
+Westworld is available to buy/rent on Apple TV

-31 The Ballad of Buster Scruggs (2018)
+34 The Ballad of Buster Scruggs (2018)

 Related